pfh/fitnoise/doc/models.md

 `y` are average tail lengths.
 Additionally a `counts` matrix needs to be given.
 Where the count is zero, y should be NaN (Python) or NA (R).

 The accuracy of each tail length is a function of per-read variance and per-sample variance.
 The more reads that contributed to the average, the more accurate, but because there is also sample-level variance the accuracy doesn't go to zero with more and more reads.

+`Model_normal_patseq_per_sample()` and `Model_t_patseq_per_sample()` are also available.

+*Note:* Model_t_patseq_v1() was used for the Lorne Genome Conference 2015 poster.
+This cheats slightly by basing the noise on individual tail lengths.
+I don't think this makes a practical difference, but for the sake of punctilious correctness this current version uses the tail length averaged over all samples (weighted by count).